 Results: How do your school's students perform in science and maths?

-- R1.
-How do results in the sciences at GCSE and A level (if appropriate) measure up (a) against other subjects in the school, especially maths and English, and (b) nationally?
+- in biology, chemistry and physics at GCSE and A level (if appropriate) compare against other subjects in the school, especially English and maths?

 - in your school compare to similar schools in your local area or nationally?